Admissions, Retention & Handbook

 - GPA: minimum 3.0 GPA for MS program OR 3.0 GPA in last 60 credits of Bachelors (if no MS degree)

-- Five (5) years full-time practice experience (preferred)
+- Three to five (3-5) years full-time practice experience (preferred)

 - No, you do not need a Masters degree.
 Students with a Bachelors in Athletic Training are eligible to apply for admission.
 Students without a Masters degree must take the GRE, and must submit GRE score (within 5 years) that are at/above: 150 verbal / 144 math / 4.0 writing